Fidelis Uchenna Okoro

 Fidelis Uchenna Okoro (died 2021), also known as Fidoko, was a Nigerian poet, novelist, playwright, musician and film producer.
-As a faculty member of the University of Nigeria, he authored two novels, two poetry collections, and five plays; co-edited a poetry collection; released three albums; and produced four films.
+As a faculty member of the University of Nigeria, he authored two novels, two poetry collections, and five plays.
+Additionally, he co-edited a poetry collection, released three albums, and produced four films.

 Education

 Okoro graduated from the University of Nigeria in the 1990s.

 Career

 Academic

 Okoro joined the teaching staff of the University of Nigeria in May 1997.
 He was a senior lecturer in the Department of English and Literary Studies at the University of Nigeria.

 He co-edited Africa and World Literature: University of Nigeria Journal of Literary Studies and was an editorial advisor for The Muse, the student journal at the University of Nigeria.
 In 2022, The Muse created the Fidelis Okoro Prize for Poetry, sponsored by Friday Romanus, in his honor.

 Okoro was nominated by the University of Nigeria Staff Awards for the "Beat Dressed Lecturer (Male)" and the "Most Popular Lecturer (Male)".